some1zealeous/some1zealeous/README.md

 <!--
 **some1zealeous/some1zealeous** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-- 🔭 I’m currently working on Problem Solving Skills.
+- 📈 I'm currently working on expertising Problem Solving Power.
+- 🗡️ Crystallizing Fuzzy Logic Skills.
 - 🌱 I’m currently learning Github features.
-- 🤔 I’m looking for help with Logic building up skill.
+- 🤔 I’m looking for help with Analytical and Logic building up skill.

 ## ⚡ Fun fact:

+- 🛩️ As a kid I wanted to be a Pilot.
+- 🔭 Have curiosity in Astronomy.
-- Ongoing Violet Evergarden.
+- 🌿 Ongoing Violet Evergarden.
-- Love to play chess.
+- ♟️ Love to play chess.